jolicode/Badass-Pageflow/README.md

         </style>
     </resources>
     ```
- * after that, add this lines in `tiapp.xml`.
+After that, add this lines in `tiapp.xml`.
 Plus, they are essential to the orientation behavior:

     ```js
     <android xmlns:android="http://schemas.android.com/apk/res/android">